ueberdosis/tiptap/docs/api/editor.md

 # Editor

 ## Introduction
-This class is a central building block of tiptap.
+This class is a central building block of Tiptap.
 It does most of the heavy lifting of creating a working  [ProseMirror](https://ProseMirror.net/) editor such as creating the [`EditorView`](https://ProseMirror.net/docs/ref/#view.EditorView), setting the initial [`EditorState`](https://ProseMirror.net/docs/ref/#state.Editor_State) and so on.

 ## Methods
 The editor instance will provide a bunch of public methods.
 Methods are regular functions and can return anything.
 They’ll help you to work with the editor.